Mercedes-Benz C-Class: First generation (W202; 1993)

 In May 1993, the first generation W202 C-Class was introduced as a replacement for the 190.
 The first C-Class (W202) sedan was manufactured in August 1992.
 The C-Class sedan was the company's entry-level model up until 1997 when Mercedes launched the A-Class.
 Styling themes were carried over from the previous W201 series, but the new series had a smoother and rounder design than the last generation of compact Mercedes, with styling cues from the W124 E-Class (short, high trunk and taller tail lights), W140 S-Class (front end), and R129 SL-Class (headlights).

 Second generation (W203; 2000)

-The second generation C-Class was introduced in March 2000 and production began in March 1999.
+The second generation C-Class was introduced in March 2000 while production began in March 1999.
 The sedan debuted with a range of inline-four and V6 petrol engines and inline-four and -five diesels, later W203's received the V6 diesel.
 Most of the engines were carried over from the W202, but the C320 was exclusive, offering 160 kW.
 The diesels now featured common rail direct fuel injection and variable geometry turbochargers.
-A six-speed manual gearbox was optional on some of the range, With exception to the C320 and C32 AMG.
+A six-speed manual gearbox was optional on some models in the range, with the exception of the C320 and C32 AMG.
 Notably (post 2005), for the first time, the number designations were no longer equivalent to the engine displacement, more specifically in the Mercedes C200 (1.8-litre), C240 (2.6-litre) and C200 CDI (2.2-litre).